jacksonblankenship/dotfiles/README.md

 # Usage

-After bootstrap, you'll have a fish function, `dotfiles`, available in your environment.
+After bootstrap, you'll have a fish function, `dot`, available in your environment.
 Use this alias as you would typically use Git.
 Keep in mind that we're working with a bare git repository, so there are a few quirks to keep an eye out for.
 Pushing and pulling work just fine.
-I recommend that you be specific about what you're attempting to interface with (i.e. `dotfiles push origin main` or `dotfiles pull origin main`).
+I recommend that you be specific about what you're attempting to interface with (i.e. `dot push origin main` or `dot pull origin main`).